 Many recycling programs are offered as part of your regular curbside trash pickup service.
 However, there are some programs that residents can sign up for independently.
 Many times, states will get a grant for a special recycling program that residents can join.
 More and more, recycling programs are popping up across the nation, from recycling events to special pickups.

 Curbside recycling usually costs between $8 and $15 a month, which is seamlessly incorporated into your trash bill.
 Pretty convenient, right?
 It is!
 But the money that you pay every month might not go entirely to recycling, despite your weekly efforts to toss everything into the bin and drag it down to the curb.

 In general, most curbside recycling programs with curbside pickup service can accept the same things.
 Many plastic, glass, paper and metal items can easily be recycled using your curbside bin.
 But there also are some questions about how to properly clean items and whether or not to bag them first.
 Also, some things can be recycled – like furniture, appliances, and electronics – but can’t be tossed out in your curbside bin.

-It’s pretty frustrating to think that after all your efforts to recycle your household items, some things might get thrown in a landfill anyway.
+It’s pretty frustrating to think that after all your efforts to research what can you recycle at home, some things might get thrown in a landfill anyway.
 This is especially frustrating when you could have prevented it from happening in the first place.